nabeelraza-7/automate-certificates-sending/README.md

 - A template file in `.png` format
 - A `.csv` file with `Name` and `Email` columns
 - An Email account.

+Note: you can alse change `.png` to some other supported format